barryclark/jekyll-now/about.md

 - 2019/05 [ICRA legged workshop](https://icra2019wslocomotion.wordpress.com/) - Connecting Today’s Applications for Commercial Legged Robots to their Design and Control
 - 2018/10 [IROS templates workshop](https://iros18wsdll.netlify.app/talks/) - [Template Composition for Synthesis of New Behaviors from Simpler Constituents](https://speakerdeck.com/avikde/template-composition-for-synthesis-of-new-behaviors-from-simpler-constituents)

+### Activities, teaching, and service

-Lastly, one thing I try to be proud of is my service to the reviewer community.
+- Lastly, one thing I try to be proud of is my service to the reviewer community.
 Peer review isn't a perfect system, but it's the best system we have, and we all need to take pride in our efforts there to justify the time we volunteer to it.

 ![reviewer_awards](/images/reviewer_awards.png)

+- **Mentoring**

-### ⚽ Hobbies
+## ⚽ Hobbies

 It is pretty tough to keep up with all my hobbies, but I'm doing my best.